 This Week’s Guest:

 Nicholas J. Shaheen, MD, MPH, is the Bozymski-Heizer Distinguished Professor of Medicine at the University of North Carolina School of Medicine, and Chief of the Division of Gastroenterology and Hepatology at UNC.
 Dr. Shaheen is a recognized expert in esophageal diseases and endoscopy.
 He is author of multiple treatment guidelines for gastrointestinal illnesses.
-He is co-author of a recent article: “Management of Barrett esophagus following radiofrequency ablation.”
-Gastroenterology & Hepatology, July 2019.

 If you like this interview, you might also want to listen to our previous interview with Dr. Shaheen.
 It is Show 1144: New Ways to Heal Your Digestive Tract.